Vahiniaina/Vahiniaina/README.md

 <p align="left">

 - 🌱 I’m currently exploring the world of Machine Learning, one algorithm at a time!
-- 💬 Ask me about Mathemaics and Robotics 📐🤖
+- 💬 Ask me about Mathematics and Robotics 📐🤖
 - ⚡ Fun fact: My idea of a perfect day?
 A cup of coffee, good WiFi, and zero bugs in code.  🤪

 </p>